choria-io/website/docs/content/streams/governor/_index.md

 weight = 20
 +++

+Choria Governor allows you to control number of concurrent executions and, optionally, number of executions per period of time.

+These 2 abilities allow us to solve complex problems faced in making Cron job execution reliable namely preventing all the cron jobs from running at the same time and making cron servers reliable by spreading execution over a pool of servers while only running a job on one server.

+## Managing overall concurrency

 When running tasks on network servers that access shared resources like databases, Puppet Servers or other similarly constrained resource services its desirable to limit the concurrency of executions.